Hotter than July

-Hotter than July is the nineteenth studio album by American singer, songwriter, and musician Stevie Wonder, originally released on September 29, 1980, by Tamla, a subsidiary of Motown Records.
-Wonder primarily recorded the album in Los Angeles at Wonderland Studios, which he had recently acquired.
+Hotter than July is the nineteenth studio album by American singer, songwriter, and musician Stevie Wonder, released on September 29, 1980, by Tamla, a subsidiary of Motown Records.
+Wonder primarily recorded the album in Los Angeles, California, at Wonderland Studios, which he had recently acquired.
 The album peaked at number three on the Billboard Top LPs & Tapes chart and was certified Platinum by the Recording Industry Association of America (RIAA) on February 3, 1981.
-It was Wonder's most successful album in the UK, where it peaked at number two on the UK Albums Chart and produced four top ten singles.
+It was Wonder's most successful album in the UK, where it peaked at number two on the UK Albums Chart and produced four top-10 singles.
 Music videos were produced for the album's first, third, and fourth singles.

 The album was nominated for Favorite Soul/R&B Album at the 1982 American Music Awards.
-In a review in The Rolling Stone Album Guide (2004), J. D. Considine called the album "buoyantly tuneful" and said fans viewed it as a return to form after the commercial disappointment of Journey Through the Secret Life of Plants.